sdevalapurkar/typescript-time/README.md

 ## Practice

 On this branch, the interfaces and setup for the app to function correctly with typescript have been removed.
 Trying to run the app as it is will not work.
-The goal of this practice branch is to help you take a sample project and try to fix the issues that exist and get the application running.
+The goal of this practice branch is to help you learn the basics of typescript by taking a sample project and fixing the issues that exist/getting the application running.

 ### Instructions/Hints